Tajín is an iconic Mexican chilli lime seasoning. It is tart, a bit smoky and has a mild spicy kick.

 For the lime component, you can also use dehydrated lime juice.
 But ground black lime powder or lime zest works great and can be made from fresh limes at home.

-If you don’t need a dry product (like if you add it to guacamole), use a squeeze of fresh lime juice or lemon juice.
+If you don’t need a dry seasoning blend (like if you plan to add the Tajín to guacamole), use a squeeze of fresh lime juice or lemon juice.

-Another good alternative is any off-the-shelf chilli lime seasoning, like Trader Joe’s Chile Lime Seasoning Blend (Amazon affiliate link).
+Another good alternative is any off-the-shelf chilli lime seasoning, like Trader Joe’s Chile Lime Seasoning Blend.

 Some shop-bought seasonings may also have onion powder or garlic powder.
 So read the ingredient labels to find the closest match to Tajín Seasoning ingredients.
-The first prize is a seasoning with chilli peppers, sea salt, citric acid, and lime.
+The first prize is a seasoning containing only chilli peppers, sea salt, citric acid, and lime.

 3. Chilli flakes, salt and citrus zest (all-natural substitute)